eventnetusa/eventnet/src/_vip/65-wellness.md

   crafts/skills, etc.&nbsp;&nbsp;
 content_section:
   - text_block_markdown: >-
-      Our client, Partners in Primary Care (PiPC), is a leading provider of Senior-focused integrated health care.
+      Partners in Primary Care (PiPC), is a leading provider of Senior-focused integrated health care.
 A national provider, PiPC will be opening clinics in your area this fall.&nbsp;

       To promote the upcoming clinics and educate residents on the PiPC care